jimwheaton/statapi/README.md

 # STAT Api

-This was built using .NET Core which is cross platform, however it's using SQL Server as the DB and the DB scripts as written may not run on a different DB platform.
+This was built using .NET Core which is cross platform, however it's using SQL Server so the DB scripts may not run on a different DB platform.

 To review the code, I recommend downloading [Visual Studio Code](https://code.visualstudio.com/).
 It's cross platform and will make it easier to review C# code.
 Once installed, you will need to install a C# language extension.
 Follow the instructions [here](https://code.visualstudio.com/docs/languages/csharp).